Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 "White papers are primarily text-driven, so visuals should act as support.
 They’re there to enhance the text, making it more engaging and clear without overshadowing the information.
 For complex ideas, visuals like graphs, charts, and tables can simplify things and highlight key points more effectively."

-7 Ways to Market & Promote Your White Paper
+How to Market & Promote Your White Paper

-Here are some ideas for distributing and promoting your white paper.
+Now that you've done the heavy lifting of design, writing and research, here are some ideas for distributing and promoting your white paper.

 Here’s an example of a white paper landing page from Meta: